JOML-CI/JOML/README.md

 *JOML also does not allocate any unexpected internal helper/temporary/working objects itself, neither in instance nor static fields, thus giving you full control over object allocations.*

 Since you have to create a matrix or a vector at some point in order to make any computations with JOML on them, you are advised to do so once at the initialization of your program.
 Those objects will then be the *working memory/objects* for JOML.
-These working objects can then be reused in your hot path of your application without incurring any additional allocations.
+These working objects can then be reused in the hot path of your application without incurring any additional allocations.
 The following example shows a typical usecase with LWJGL:

 ```Java
 FloatBuffer fb;